 At-Will Employment Exceptions in Nevada

-File a Discrimination Charge with the Equal Employment Opportunity Commission in Nevada
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Nevada

 Terminated workers wondering, “Can I file a lawsuit for wrongful termination?” first need to obtain a Notice of Right to Sue from the EEOC.
 After the EEOC approves the lawsuit, suing for wrongful termination in Nevada begins with the former employee accumulating evidence to support the claim.
 When filing a wrongful termination claim against employers, documents, witnesses and written statements are all acceptable forms of proof.